 Suicide is the 10th leading cause of death in the U.S. and accounts for around 30,000 deaths each year.
 Over 90% of those who commit suicide have depression or another mental or substance abuse condition.
 According to the 2017 National Survey on Drug Use and Health (NSDUH) by the Substance Abuse and Mental Health Services Administration (SAMHSA), about 4.3% of adults who were 18 years and older had thoughts about committing suicide.
 And since 1999, more than half of the states in the U.S. reported a 30% increase in suicide cases.

-Someone who has suicidal thoughts may never commit suicide, but it is considered a major risk factor.
+Someone who has suicidal thoughts is considered a major risk factor.
 If you believe you have any symptoms of suicide, you don’t have to struggle alone.
 We are here to support you.
 Valley Behavioral Health has suicidal ideation treatment programs in Salt Lake that are available for individuals of all ages.
-If you’re having suicidal thoughts or don’t know where to start to get help, call us today so we can help you find the right suicidal ideation treatment.
+If you’re having suicidal thoughts or don’t know where to start to get help, call us today so we can help you find the right suicidal prevention treatment.

 There are a number of reasons a person may be having suicidal thoughts.
 Factors such as mental and physical health conditions, alcoholism, and the misuse of drugs or medications could all trigger thoughts of suicide.
 Other external factors may contribute as well.
 Circumstances such as relationship problems, trauma, financial difficulties, work-life, and loss of a loved one are all verifiable external outcomes in contributing to this condition.
 A variety of risk factors exist as well.